 There can be a number of reasons why vaginal bleed is experienced during movements of the bowel.
 In such instances, bleeding may vary from moderate to acute levels.
 In essence, blood in your toilet paper is a matter of very serious concern.
 The reasons include-

 Oversensitive cervix: This condition is also termed a “friable” cervix.
 Such a cervix is often subject to bruises, bleeding as well as inflammation.
-As an associated sign, women with a sensitive cervix may bleed after a sexual intercourse.
+As an associated sign, women with a sensitive cervix may bleed after sexual intercourse.
 It is also possible that you have no symptoms; in such women, the medical condition may remain dormant and may persist for a very long time without being detected.

-Cervical cancer: This cancer is caused by a microbe called human papillomavirus (widely called as HPV).
+Cervical cancer: This cancer is caused by a microbe called human papillomavirus (widely called HPV).
 This condition can take any of the following stages.

 Stage 0 – Detection of precancerous growth of cells

-Stage 1 – Cancerous cells may be spotted deep within the cervix and have spread to lymph nodes in the adjoining parts, including uterus
+Stage 1 – Cancerous cells may be spotted deep within the cervix and have spread to lymph nodes in the adjoining parts, including the uterus

 Stage 2 – Cells spread way beyond your uterine and cervical regions